Want to know more? — Subscribe

 The healthcare industry is already using superior technologies, advancing the future.
 Early adopters, as usual, can benefit the most from it.
 The spectrum of technologies used for mHealth apps is wide.
 Here are the most prominent of them.

 - Blockchain - Blockchain technology provides an opportunity to secure sensitive patient data.
-According to a C-level survey, 20% of top executives said Blockchain technology had been deployed in their healthcare organizations.
+According to a C-level survey, 20% of top executives said new blockchain technology had been deployed in their healthcare organizations.

 - Big Data - The use of large amounts of medical information depends on information technology.
 Big Data provides an opportunity to expand the use of electronic health records (EHRs).
 Also, Big Data is helping to provide analytics.